zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 ---
 # Mission 1
 The agents are hanging out with Linneaus and Fern at home.

-**For you**: Which part of the home are you in?
+Which part of the home are you in?
 What are Linneaus and Fern doing?

 **For everyone**: Your agent receives a notification of an urgent call from mission control.
 How do you receive it?
 And how do you ensure Linneaus and Fern do not see you answer it?

 ---
 # Home 1
-**For you**: What are Linneaus and Fern going to do today?
+What are Linneaus and Fern going to do today?
 What inspired them?

 | d6 | today's activity |
 | --- | --- |